ptcodes/ptcodes.github.io/_posts/2020-05-22-ruby-vs-crystal-performance.md

 ---
 layout: post
-title:  Ruby vs Crystal Performance
+title:  Ruby vs Crystal Performance Comparison
 categories: [Ruby,Crystal,Performance]
 excerpt: I've been hearing about the Crystal programming language here and there over the last couple of years but never had a chance to give it a look until yesterday.
 What is Crystal?
 It's a statically type, compiled, object-oriented language with syntax heavily inspired by Ruby's.

 ---
+*You can join the discussion on HackerNews [here](https://news.ycombinator.com/item?id=23431941).*

 I've been hearing about the [Crystal programming language](https://crystal-lang.org/) here and there over the last couple of years but never had a chance to give it a look until yesterday.